 Don’t waste other people’s time.
 The key is to be smart about deciding who gets to be in the room.
 If the meeting has been curated properly, and the people around the table have sufficient insight on the agenda at hand, then the meeting has potential to turn into an interesting discussion that will provide insight to the group and move the team forward.
 However, many times only people with the requisite titles get to sit around the table, and some people are so far removed from the issue that there’s nothing valuable discussed which you couldn’t read in a more informative memo written by someone else.

-Once you have the right invite list, you’ll want to ensure that the time used meeting is well spent.
+Once you have the right invite list, you’ll want to ensure that the time used in the meeting is well spent.
 So to move the action forward in meetings:

 - Keep it brief.
 Set a time limit.
 There are suggestions that standing helps keep time.